 While rock in the Red can vary widely in angle, most of our projects are steep, and usually around 20-30 degrees overhanging, so that’s where we spend a great deal of our training time.

-Ideally you’d have the freedom to go from dead vertical to about 60 degrees, or even to horizontal roof if that’s the main angle you’ll be climbing on.
+Ideally you’d have the freedom to go from dead vertical to about 60 degrees, or even to a horizontal roof if that’s the main angle you’ll be climbing on.
 However, this isn’t likely.
-From 15 degrees to 45 degrees are the most useful angles for route climbers, and going to as steep as 60 might be more useful for boulderers.
+From 15-45 degrees are the most useful angles for route climbers, and going up to as steep as 60 degrees might be more useful for boulderers.
 If you happen to be restricted to one set angle, go for about 30.
 It’s steep enough to cause big gains in power and require constant core tension, but not so steep that tiny and slopey holds will be useless.

 Again, your hold choices should be tailored to fit your training and your goals.
 We use a mix of slopers, edges, pockets, and pinches, with a heavy lean toward edges.
 If you're climbing in Wild Iris, you don't need many slopers, and if you're a Rifle local, pockets aren't necessarily going to be your focus.

 How difficult the holds are to use will depend on who is using the board.
-Our board is setup for climbers who are aiming for grades from V5 to V12, so we have a wide variety.
-If you look at the photos, you'll see that I used two colors... blue for more moderate holds and green for more advanced holds (The red holds are not dedicated system holds, but happened to work as such).
+Our board is set up for climbers who are aiming for grades from V5 to V12, so we have a wide variety.
+If you look at the photos, you'll see that I used two colors: blue for more moderate holds and green for more advanced holds, (the red holds are not dedicated system holds, but happened to work as such).
 If it's your home wall or a shared wall with a few friends of similar ability, you'll only need a set of holds that apply to your ability.
 Don't buy "good" holds.
 Training power and strength requires small, hard to use grips, and that will also be welcomed by your bank account.
-We have 4 "jugs" on the wall: 3 across the top, 1 at the bottom center.
+We only have four "jugs" on the wall: three across the top, and one at the bottom center.
 No more needed.